Rudy-Castan-DigiPen-Teaching/gam100-final-project-semicolon/ReadMe.md

 We have cheating that you can keep to prese SPACE BAR, then the game character keep flying.
 We made ourself all of game design and assets.

+Hyunjun Lee is producer and programmer
+Geumbi Yeo is design and audio lead
+Dawoon Jung is programming assistant

 # gam100 doodle starter project

 ## doodle framework